-Regardless, it is critical for foreign investors to comply with local and international anti-corruption regulations, as non-compliance can result in very serious consequences in Cambodia, as well as abroad.
-Although the enforcement by local authorities at times may seem uneven and scarce, this is likely to change in the future.
-A good example is the establishment of the Anti-Corruption Unit, which has broad powers to investigate and prosecute corruption in the public and private sector.
+Regardless, it is critical for foreign investors to comply with local and international anti-corruption regulations, as non-compliance can result in very serious consequences in Cambodia and abroad.
+Although enforcement by local authorities may seem uneven at times, such enforcement patterns are likely to change as Cambodia’s anti-corruption institutions, such as the Anti-Corruption Unit (ACU), grow in stature and begin to more aggressively investigate and prosecute corruption in the public and private sector.
+An important factor for consistent enforcement patterns will be the amount of resources the ACU receives to investigate and prosecute corruption in the near future, but recent cases indicate that the ACU does intend to actively fight corruption in Cambodia.

-In addition, a number of foreign companies have been charged and prosecuted under foreign corruption acts.
-They were charged in their home jurisdictions for corrupt business activities in Cambodia.
-These cases are not common, but they do demonstrate the high risks involved with non-compliance.
-Investors should be aware of the risks and their responsibility to comply with domestic and international anti-corruption regulations, and they should work with local counsel to establish control and oversight mechanisms to avoid these risks.
+In addition, some foreign companies have been charged and prosecuted under foreign corruption laws for acts that have taken place in Cambodia.
+While these cases are not common, they demonstrate the risks involved with non-compliance.
+Investors should be aware of these risks and their responsibility to comply with domestic and international anti-corruption regulations, and they should work with local counsel to establish control and oversight mechanisms to avoid these risks.

 Corruption – an overview

 Corruption is widespread in Cambodia.
-All sectors are affected by corruption, although some sectors are more vulnerable than others.
-Corruption in Cambodia takes all forms and shapes, ranging from small payments to speed up an administrative process, to allegations of corruption in multimillion-dollar investments.
+All sectors are affected by corruption, though some sectors are more vulnerable than others.
+Corruption in Cambodia takes all forms and shapes, ranging from small unofficial payments to speed up an administrative process or pay off a speeding ticket, to illicit payments in connection with multimillion-dollar investments.
 Enforcement seems scarce and uneven, and the lack of publicised case law strengthens this perception.

 Anti-corruption laws and regulations